YData123/ydata123.github.io/index.md

 installation](https://www.continuum.io/downloads) such as Numpy and Matplotlib, as well as the Berkeley [datascience](https://pypi.python.org/pypi/datascience/) module.

-But students are not required to know anything about the details of these installations when using the Web-based computing platform provided by the course.

 The course provides a hosted environment for students to edit and execute their code.
-This ``levels the playing field'' with respect to prior computing and programming experience, and makes it easy for students to get started.
+This "levels the playing field" with respect to prior computing and programming experience, and makes it easy for students to get started.
+The computing platform for YData is being developed by [Ben Evans](https://research.computing.yale.edu/about/staff/benjamin-evans) at the [Yale Center for Research Computing (YCRC)](https://research.computing.yale.edu/).
 (For the code cognoscenti, the platform is based on a [Kubernetes-based deployment of JupyterHub](https://zero-to-jupyterhub.readthedocs.io/en/latest/).)